didih02/mnca-dino/README.md

 - Accuracy: Overall hit rate.
 - Weighted Precision/Recall/F1-Score: Metrics adjusted for the number of instances in each class.

-For more questions, please contact me: didihrizki@agh.edu.pl.
+For more questions, please get in touch with me: didihrizki@agh.edu.pl.
+And more detailed results will be updated as soon as possible.